Centre d’aide aux Personnes (CPA/4604)

 Getting organised

 There was a lot of dedication but little organisation!
-Father Lambert, who was the founder of the Community, asked Guy Leroy to help Ghislaine Radoux-Rogier change this.
+Father Lambert, a member of the Congregation of the Augustinians of the Assumption and founder of the Maranatha Community, asked Guy Leroy to help Ghislaine Radoux-Rogier.
 Assisted by a few volunteers, Guy established the foundations of the activity of Accompanying.

 Year 2000